 The agreed budget provides a basis for monitoring progress during the year by comparing actual spending and income against what was planned.

-Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council {or relevant committee}.
+Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council .

 Procurement

 Members and officers are responsible for obtaining value for money at all times.
 Any officer procuring goods, services or works should ensure, as far as practicable, that the best available terms are obtained, usually by obtaining prices from several suppliers.